Both have their benefits and pitfalls, but one may be better for you depending on your circumstances.

 What is an unsecured personal loan?

 An unsecured personal loan is a loan that has no security attached to it.
-Instead, the lender will review your finances, your income, and your expenses to decide whether you will be able to make repayments on the loan.
-Due to there being no security, interest rates on unsecured personal loans are typically higher than secured loans as they’re higher risk.
-You also won’t be able to borrow as much money as you would with a secured loan.
-However, approval is typically quicker, and there is greater flexibility in what you can do with the borrowed funds.
+Instead, the lender will assess your income, your expenses, and your financial habits to decide whether it believes you will be able to make your loan repayments.
+Due to there being no security against the loan, interest rates on unsecured personal loans are typically higher than for secured loans as they're regarded as higher risk.
+You also won't be able to borrow as much as you would with a secured loan.

 How to choose between secured and unsecured